kvh/dcp/README.md

 A more complex transfer:

-`dcp -n orders -s mysql://localhost:3306/mydb --to s3://mybucket.s3/pth --to-name=orders.csv`
+`dcp mysql://localhost:3306/mydb/orders s3://mybucket.s3/pth/orders.csv`

 This will export your `orders` table to a file on S3 (in the "default" format for the StorageEngine since none was specified, in the case of S3 a CSV).

 ### Python library

-The python API gives you more powerful tools for more complex operations:
+The python library gives you a powerful API for more complex operations:

 ```python
 import dcp